 The Dean of Students handles the coordination of needed accommodation for students with disabilities and special needs.
-This includes students with physical disabilities, learning disabilities and non-native English speakers.
+This includes students with physical disabilities.
 If you need assistance, please contact the seminary at the beginning of the semester.
 We will do all we can to accommodate your special needs when we know about them in advance.